i-rinat/reiserfs-defrag/README.md

  * (g4) program should be able to do incremental (fast) defragmentation;
  * (g5) program should be able to move selected files to beginning of partition.

-g1 and g2 are done. g3 can be easily done but with breaking g2.
+g1 and g2 are done. g3 should be considered done, as cpu usage should be almost linear.
 I don't have clear algorithms for g4 and g5 for the moment.

 Build and install
 =================